sueszli/osue/exams/2022/exam 2/exam report summary.md

 - for each wrong answer on an individual question, points are deducted for that individual question only but not from the coding exercise
 - you can't get less than 0 points for the theoretical questions in total

-Total number of theoretical questions: 15
+Total number of theoretical questions: 15 (from a huge pool of questions - so they aren't the same for every slot / group)

 You can fetch the exam content with `fetch` and run the unit tests with `delivery`.
 The last run of the unit tests determines the total number of points you get for the coding exercise.